FORMING A LOCAL CHAPTER

 Exploratory Chapter Events

-There has been interest expressed in forming chapters in Western Pennsylvania-Eastern Ohio and in the Finger Lakes region of upstate New York.
-If you live in either of these areas and would like more information, contact us at Chapters@americanpilgrims.org.
+There are two newly-formed chapters: Western Pennsylvania (covering western Pennsylvania and into eastern Ohio) and Finger Lakes centered on that region of upstate New York.
+If you live in either of these areas and would like more information, check out the Local Chapters page!

 If you are interested in starting a local chapter in your area, please keep reading!